Competition in artificial intelligence: Corporate competition

 Major technology companies are among the most visible competitors in AI.
-In the United States, firms such as OpenAI, Google DeepMind, Meta Platforms, Microsoft, Anthropic, and Nvidia compete in building advanced LLMs, generative AI platforms, and AI-optimized graphics processing units (GPUs).
+In the United States, firms such as OpenAI, Google DeepMind, Meta Platforms, Microsoft, Anthropic, SpaceXAI, and Nvidia compete in building advanced LLMs, generative AI platforms, and AI-optimized graphics processing units (GPUs).
 In China, companies such as Baidu, Alibaba Group, Tencent, and startups such DeepSeek have become leaders in AI deployment, often with state backing.

-The "[war for talent]" in AI research has become a defining feature of corporate competition.
+The "war for talent" in AI research has become a defining feature of corporate competition.
 Leading firms often recruit top AI researchers from rivals, sometimes offering multi-million-dollar compensation packages.

 National competition

 Governments see leadership in AI as a strategic priority.
 The United States has funded AI research for military, economic, and societal applications, while China has set a target to lead the world in AI by 2030 through its "New Generation Artificial Intelligence Development Plan".
-Other nations, including the UK, India, Russia, South Korea, and members of the European Union, have launched national AI strategies.
+Other nations, including the UK, India, Israel, Russia, South Korea, and members of the European Union, have launched national AI strategies.

+In February 2026 Anthropic said Chinese companies DeepSeek, Moonshot AI, and MiniMax were conducting "distillation attacks" in an attempt to copy their model's capabilities, and warned that business wars were closely tied to geopolitical ones: "foreign labs that illicitly distill American models can remove safeguards, feeding model capabilities into their own military, intelligence, and surveillance systems."